TravellingEZ logo - Travel and adventure photography brandtravellingez

 The rain had already started to tap gently on the car windows when we left Ulm, Germany.
 It was early, the kind of dim November morning where you pull your jacket tighter and sip your coffee just a little slower.
 Our destination?
 Hallstatt — the postcard-perfect Austrian village I had already visited half a dozen times, yet somehow, it never loses its magic.

-This was a road trip with friends, the kind of trip where the journey is as much a part of the adventure as the destination.
+This was a road trip with friends, the kind of trip where the journey is as much a part of the adventure as the destination — the same spirit as our later two-day Belgium loop from Kaiserslautern.
 We set out with excitement, driving through Ulm to Salzburg and finally toward the heart of the Austrian Alps.

 The Drive Through Two Countries